-"In a practical sense, I can show clients safety tips when using their phones etc. Some of the tips I was not aware of before I attended this training so that was very useful"
+"All workers seek to enhance victim safety.
+The provision of a phone and information on safe use of technology has enhanced safety and [is an] opportunity to address risk for many victims" "In a practical sense, I can show clients safety tips when using their phones etc. Some of the tips I was not aware of before I attended this training so that was very useful" "I have a greater awareness of the types and ways of tracking and locating a person.
+I use the training to educate clients further about these concerns".

-"THIS PROGRAM SAVES LIVES"